 [RFC5666] specifies the use of both the Read-Read and the Read-Write Transfer Model.
 All current RPC-over-RDMA Version One implementations use only the Read-Write Transfer Model.
-Therefore the use of the Read-Read Transfer Model by RPC-over-RDMA Version One implementations is no longer supported.
-Other Transfer Models may be used by a future version of RPC-over-RDMA.
+Therefore the use of the Read-Read Transfer Model within RPC-over-RDMA Version One implementations is no longer supported.
+Transfer Models other than the Read-Write model may be used in future versions of RPC-over-RDMA